Quick Reference

 - the most common method for retrieving information

-Glossary Term Entry Location: Core Concepts - GET
+Glossary Term Entry Location: Core Concepts, API Fundamentals - GET

 getting started